dsut84/Hello-World/Readme.md

 # hello
-Hello myGit World repository for Git tutorial
+Hello World this a learning repository.
-This is an example repository for my learning
+This is an example repository for learning and practice only
-I will build this repository step-by-step as I move forward in the tutorial.